ndrean/UpImage/README.md

 ### About the **reset of Uploads**

-One solution is to "reduce" while `cancel_upload` all the refs, then reset the "uploaded_files_locally".
+One solution is to "reduce" and `cancel_upload` all the refs along the socket, then reset the "uploaded_files_locally" and send a message.

-In the HTML, when the template is updated, we check for the errors, and if any, send a message to firstly display it, and then reset the upload and reset the uploaded list.
-The user will have a fresh form.

 ```elixir
 def are_files_uploadable?(image_list) do